dotnet/AspNetCore.Docs/aspnetcore/client-side/bundling-and-minification.md

 [!code-javascript[](../client-side/bundling-and-minification/samples/BuildBundlerMinifierApp/wwwroot/js/site.min.js)]

-In addition to removing the comments and unnecessary whitespace, the following parameters and variable names were renamed (shortened) as follows:
+In addition to removing the comments and unnecessary whitespace, the following parameter and variable names were renamed as follows:

 Original | Renamed
 --- | :---: